ccd-utexas/binstarsolver/README.rst

 Overview
 ^^^^^^^^

 This model is a simple spherical detached binary star model with no orbital eccentricity, no limb darkening.
-The model is from chapter 7 of Budding (2007) and chapter 7 of Carroll and Ostlie (2007).
-The purpose of this package is to generate initial parameters as input to a more complete numerical model such as that of Wilson-Divinney, c.f. chapter 7 of Kallrath and Milone (2007).
+The model is from chapter 7 of [1]_ and chapter 7 of [2]_.
+The purpose of this package is to generate initial parameters as input to a more complete numerical model such as that of Wilson-Divinney, c.f. chapter 7 of [3]_.

 Input observable quantities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^